Could Sacramento International Airport's food and beverage prices go up?

 The department of airports said that state laws regarding employment requirements, such as increased minimum wage to $15 an hour in 2022, medical benefits, and pension increases, are the reason it has been harder for the businesses to generate a reasonable profit.

-Changing the margin will "ensure a quality workface" and "allow them to remain in operation and serve the customers at SMF."
+The department added hanging the margin will "ensure a quality workface" and "allow them to remain in operation and serve the customers at SMF.

 © 2018 KXTV-TV